Samarth-Tripathi/DenseGenerativeAdversarialNetworks/README.txt

 Added Complete Dense Connected Generator and Discriminator (~50 layers each).
 Size is still hard coded for Cifar, so 32*32 (will make it a parameter) Architecture is available below.
 The Generations dont converge properly, needs more tweaking.

+Please refer to the DenseFisher Folder for latest Source/Sample/Details.

 ######################D#####################
 Input shape torch.Size([64, 3, 32, 32])
 con1 shape torch.Size([64, 48, 32, 32])